phn23/Warp-firmware/src/boot/ksdk1.1.0/README.md

 * Changed kWarpSizesI2cBufferBytes from 4 to 6

 ##### `devSSD1331.c`
-* Amended int devSSD1331init(void) for drawing rectangles at the brightest OLED level and changed from PTA12 to PTA6
+* Amended int devSSD1331init(void) for drawing rectangles at the brightest OLED level and changed from PTA12 to PTA6 as for OLED D/C
 * Defined void devSSD1331_set_up(void) (Note: this is for setting up blinks )
 * Defined void devSSD1331_blink_green(void)
 * Defined void devSSD1331_blink_red(void)